10 Awesome Things To Do in Mijas Spain (+ What NOT To To) By A Local

 They also partner up two or three who they become life partners with and they do everything together until they die.

-All of these things are being violated and I urge you to not support the donkey taxis in Mijas.
+All of these things are being violated, though the donkeys’ welfare have improved dramatically over the years due to persistent work by animal welfare organizations, yet I urge you to not support the donkey taxis in Mijas.

 Further, I mentioned the bullring in Mijas Pueblo.
 It is still used for bullfights and until they stop the activity, every cent you leave at the premises, be it buying a souvenir or an entrance for a tour of the bullring while there’s no fight, goes to this cruel activity.